 As proof of this, the wellness tourism sector is expected to reach close to $1 trillion U.S. on a global level by the year 2020, according to the Global Wellness Institute.
 A number of wellness travel trends including preventive care, mental health retreats, nature immersion adventures programs featuring holistic remedies and, of course, spa vacations, have seen a noticeable resurgence in recent years.
 And these trends certainly aren’t showing any signs of disappearing any time soon.

-Here are just some of the many health and wellness travel trends we know will become increasing more popular this year and into the next decade.
+Here are just some of the many health and wellness travel trends we know will become increasingly more popular this year and into the next decade.

 Our daily habits—both good and bad—define and contribute to our overall health.
 How we treat our bodies and mind matters and this also dictates what we get out of them (strength, stamina, mental focus, and clarity).
 Most of us tend to take the easy way out by making excuses for our poor health.
 We’re too busy, too tired, our jobs force us to be sedentary, etc. Rather than taking responsibility for our own well-being, we point the finger at external factors such as working in an office job or having to look after the kids, and pay the bills.
 In this day and age, however, making healthy choices has never been easier and it doesn’t have to be anything major.
 Preventive wellness retreats teach us how to make small changes within our everyday routine so that we can make healthy choices and ward off potential health risks that are associated with an unhealthy lifestyle.